 Below, everything we know about Spring 2022 fashion weeks in New York, London, Milan, and Paris.

 What To Expect At New York Fashion Week Spring 2022

-According to Business of Fashion and WWD, Thom Browne and Moschino are also planning their returns to New York.
+Altuzarra, Thom Browne, and Moschino are planning their returns to New York.
 Jeremy Scott, who traditionally presents Moschino at Milan Fashion Week, once staged a runway show for the Italian brand in New York back in 2019.
 For Browne, the decision is a gesture of support for his partner, Andrew Bolton, who is currently curating the Met’s In America: A Lexicon of Fashion exhibition for the museum’s Costume Institute.
 The designer is set to present both his men’s and women’s collections, revealing no other details.

 Speaking of the Costume Institute, the Met Gala is also making its return after its 2020 cancellation.
 Instead of its usual First Monday in May date, the “Super Bowl of Fashion” will take place on Sept.
 13 with co-host chairs Timothée Chalamet, Billie Eilish, Naomi Osaka, and Amanda Gorman.
 The red carpet’s dress code will tie in with the exhibit’s focus on American fashion.